laminas/laminas-router/docs/book/routing.md

 ```

 The consuming application can then leave this configuration as is to have the
-auth module sit at the route of their domain or to change it's location can provide
+auth module sit at the route of their domain.
+If they wish to change the
-an alternative route type to the Placeholder route as part of it's own router
+resource location, they can provide an alternative route type to replace the
-configuration which will override the config inside the module. eg:
+`Placeholder` route as part of their own router configuration.
+As an example:

 ```php
 return [